People ask us this a lot.

 It’s the structure behind it.

 Tiny pockets of air.
 Smooth fats.
-The stuff you don’t see.
+The part you don’t see.

 Plant-based mixes can do that too.